 It is notable that the D7200 offers wifi support, which can be a very convenient means to transfer image data to an off-camera location.
-In contrast, the D300S does not offer wifi capability.
+In contrast, the D300S does not provide wifi capability.

 Studio photographers will appreciate that the Nikon D300S (unlike the D7200) features a PC Sync socket, so that professional strobe lights can be controlled by the camera.

 Both the D300S and the D7200 have been discontinued, but can regularly be found used on eBay.
 The D300S was replaced by the Nikon D500, while the D7200 was followed by the Nikon D7500.
 Further information on the two cameras (e.g. user guides, manuals), as well as related accessories, can be found, respectively, in the Nikon D300S Manual (free pdf) or the online Nikon D7200 Manual.

 So how do things add up?
 Is the Nikon D300S better than the Nikon D7200 or vice versa?
 Below is a summary of the relative strengths of each of the two contestants.